MilanKaur-01/cakeshop-phone-order/README.md

 4. **Deploy the Application**:
     - Once the deployment configuration is set, trigger a deployment from your repository.
-    - Monitor the deployment process in the "Deployment Center" to ensure it completes successfully.
+    - Monitor the deployment process in the **Deployment Center** to ensure it completes successfully.

 5. **Register the Callback URI**:
     - After deployment, update the `CALLBACK_URI` environment variable with the live URL of your deployed application.